Let’s face it:

 So, just by launching your website, users should be able to tell who you are and what you do instantly.

-An excellent example is the Oykhman Criminal Defence website, which states all of their services in just a few lines.
+An excellent example is the website we built for King and Jones, which states all of their services in just a couple of lines.
 Anyone who loads their homepage will instantly know what to expect.

 The key here is to explain whatever services your law firm website offers in a matter of seconds.
 Ensure your potential clients don’t need to scroll down the page to find this out.